 |Converted||3.3 m||3,3 m||–|

 And what about “ft” anyway?
 Is it a symbol, not to be translated?
-An abbreviated word, to be translated?
-Should it have a dot after it?
+Is it an abbreviated word, to be translated?
+Furthermore, should it have a dot after it?
 A space before it?
-That’s for another day.
+Perhaps these are questions for another day!

 The translation of technical documents (technical translation) requires an extremely high degree of accuracy and fidelity to the original text: terminology must be translated appropriately, and even a slight imprecision could have very serious legal implications.